Morning, Thursday, 28th February 2019

 THIS EVENT IS CPD CERTIFIED

-This timely seminar will consider next steps for financial reporting and corporate governance powers in the UK - looking at options for improving accountability, stewardship and the future for regulation.
+This timely seminar will consider next steps for financial reporting and corporate governance powers in the UK - looking at accountability, stewardship and the future for boardroom regulation.

-Delegates will assess the key outcomes and recommendations of the review, with discussion expected on its effectiveness and increased accountability to Government, the Council’s possible classification as a public body, and its future powers in relation to regulatory action that can be taken against auditors and businesses.
+Attendees will consider its future role in safeguarding the UK’s business environment, its effectiveness and increased accountability to Government, the Council’s possible classification as a public body, as well as its future powers in relation to regulatory action that can be taken against auditors and businesses.

-The conference will also discuss the FRC’s current work, including the impact of the anticipated reforms to its UK Stewardship Code expected later this year, looking at the standards companies should adhere to, and making clear overall expectations and responsibilities of those affected at different points in the investment chain.
+The conference will also discuss the FRC’s current work, including the impact of the anticipated reforms to its UK Stewardship Code expected at the end of this year, looking at the standards companies should adhere to, and making clear overall expectations and responsibilities of those affected at different points in the investment chain.

-Delegates will also consider the impact of Government’s corporate governance reforms - including changes to directors’ duties in relation to best practice and responsible behaviour, the role of stakeholders and associated issues of pay ratio reporting and improving diversity at board level, as well as reforms to private companies including the Wates Corporate Governance Principals due to be published in December.
+Further sessions consider the impact of Government’s corporate governance reforms - including changes to the duties of directors in relation to best practice and responsible behaviour, the role of stakeholders, and associated issues of pay ratio reporting and improving diversity at board level - as well as reforms to private companies including the Wates Corporate Governance Principles due to be published in December.